godot-escoria/escoria-docs/getting_started/step_by_step/6_handling_inventory.rst

 .. hint::

-    The parameter ``Inventory texture`` will automatically be set to the texture set in the ``TextureRect`` node.
-If you want the item to look differently when it's in the inventory, you can simply change this parameter to use a different texture.
+    The parameter ``Inventory texture`` will automatically be set to the texture set in the ``Sprite`` node.
+If you want the item to look different when it's in the inventory, you can simply change this parameter to a different texture.

 Save the scene as "beer.tscn" in the items folder.